gupta-soham/AI-Voice-Receptionist/python-agent/README.md

 ### Common Issues

 1. **Agent won't start**:
+   - Make sure virtual environment is activated
    - Check API keys in `.env`
    - Ensure backend is running on port 3000
-   - Verify Python dependencies are installed
+   - Verify Python dependencies are installed: `pip list`

 2. **No audio in console mode**:
    - Console mode is text-only